 Some individuals with autism experience emotional and physical “meltdowns” in response to feeling overwhelmed by sensory or mental stimulation.
 During a meltdown, a person may scream, cry, and become physically aggressive toward themselves or those around them.
-Meltdowns are most common in children and younger people with autism.
+Autism meltdowns are most common in children and younger people with autism.
 However, experts note that “the state of panic and acute anxiety that drives meltdown behavior can still cause profound difficulty for adults.”

 To address meltdowns, parents and caregivers must understand their root causes, how they differ from tantrums, and how to act within the moment to help their child.
 Parents should prepare their children for unfamiliar environments and demands as best they can.
 This involves working together to create unique behavioral plans and strategies.
 Having a plan can help parents calm the child should they become overwhelmed, and give the child and other loved ones ways to adapt and cope in the moment.